abhi-ratan01/-5days5PythonProject-Program/CricScore/README.md

 #### How to Use:
 1. Clone the repository.
-2. Run the app using Python: `scrapper.ipynb`
+2. Run the app using Python: `cricscore.ipynb`
 3. Follow on-screen instructions to start scoring your cricket match.

 #### Dependencies: